 - (2) Deductible.
 An annual deductible of fifty dollars (\$50) and one hundred fifty dollars (\$150) per family applies to State Dental Plan non-preventive services received from in-network providers.
 An annual deductible of one hundred twenty-five dollars (\$125) per person applies to State Dental Plan basic and special services received from out of network providers.
 The deductible must be satisfied before coverage begins. - (3) Annual maximums.
-State Dental Plan coverage is subject to a two thousand dollar (\$2,000) annual maximum payable (excluding orthodontia and preventive services) per person.
+State Dental Plan coverage is subject to a two thousand dollar and two hundred (\$2,000) (\$2,200) annual maximum payable (excluding orthodontia and preventive services) per person.
 "Annual" means per insurance year. - (4) Orthodontia lifetime maximum.
 Orthodontia benefits are subject to a three thousand dollar (\$3,000) lifetime maximum benefit.
+If a ASF Member elects dental benefits on their own policy, dollars spent when the ASF Member was a dependent of another policyholder shall not be applied toward the new policy's lifetime maximum.